 Hormonal changes related to menopause (and perimenopause) may also play a role in lung function decline (causing shortness of breath and other symptoms) since they can lead to systemic inflammation and the bone-thinning disease osteoporosis.
 Researchers suggest that osteoporosis can compress the height of the chest vertebrae, limiting air intake, thus contributing to the shortness of breath.

 It is important to remember that the above listed symptoms are not always linked to the menopause.
-For example, low serotonin, deficiency of adrenal hormones, or low glucose levels (hypoglycaemia) can trigger many of the above symptoms.
+For example, nutritional deficiencies, low serotonin, deficiency of adrenal hormones, or low glucose levels (hypoglycaemia) can trigger many of the above symptoms.